-To maximize the working life of your equipment and to lower nuisance interruptions, establish procedures to adequately protect the coding equipment during regular cleaning operations, and clean the printheads as part of major cleaning operations.
+To maximize the working life of your equipment and to lower nuisance interruptions, establish procedures to adequately protect the coding equipment during regular cleaning operations, and clean the print heads as part of major cleaning operations.
+Some operations do this daily, others every few days.
 Cleaning involves removing the printheads form their mounting hardware and carefully removing any debris per the manufacturer's procedures.
+It is recommended that one printhead be cleaned at a time to prevent any mismatched printheads when reinstalling.
 Some operations perform major grader cleanup weekly.
 If during this cleanup the tracks and transfer area are cleaned, it is best to cover the printheads to prevent any damage to them.